-Jesus said that he had come to bring "Life in all its fullness".
+Jesus said that he had come to bring "Life in all its fullness" (John 10: 10).

-At All Saints' CE School the staff and Governors understand that we work towards this end by providing a full and varied curriculum, that has been designed to meet the needs and aspirations of all of our unique community.
+At All Saints' CE School the staff and governors understand that we work towards this end by providing a full and varied curriculum that has been designed to meet the needs and aspirations of all of our unique community.

-This policy outlines the commitment of the staff and Governors to promote community cohesion.
+This policy outlines the commitment of the staff and governors to promote community cohesion.
 All Saints' CE Primary School takes children from a range of backgrounds.
-As is shown in our Vision Statement we pride ourselves on being an inclusive school.
+As is shown in our Vision Statement, we pride ourselves on being an inclusive school.
 We value each individual, their uniqueness and the contribution they can make to our school and local community.
 We provide a safe, caring, enjoyable and challenging learning environment.
-Our school takes its responsibility for educating children to live and work in a country which is diverse in terms of cultures, religions or beliefs, ethnicities and social backgrounds, very seriously.
+Our school takes very seriously its responsibility for educating children to live and work in a country which is diverse in terms of cultures, religions or beliefs, ethnicities and social backgrounds.

-Community cohesion refers to the aspect of togetherness and bonding exhibited by members of a community, the "glue" that holds a community together.
+Community Cohesion refers to the aspect of togetherness and bonding exhibited by members of a community - the 'glue' that holds a community together.